top of page

 At SolidariTee, we believe knowledge is the first step towards meaningful change.

-In addition to information about news, events and developments connected to SolidariTee's work, our blog contains pieces written and researched by our student volunteers, covering topics ranging from policy changes through to book reviews.
+In addition to information about news, events and developments connected to SolidariTee's work, our blog often features pieces written and researched by our student volunteers, covering topics ranging from policy changes through to book reviews.

 We are always looking for writers to contribute pieces that support people to learn more about issues affecting people who move across borders, and to engage with the perspectives, ideas, and solutions created by those with lived experience of displacement.
 If you're interested in contributing, please send central@solidaritee.org.uk an email with an idea for a topic you'd like to write about - both students and non-students alike are welcome to do so!